All new users can perform a basic set of tasks when they are invited to Wavefront. In addition:

 Note: You must have Users & Groups permission to view and manage users and permissions in Wavefront.
 Otherwise, the relevant UI elements aren’t available to you.

 Permissions determine which tasks a Wavefront user can perform.
-All new users can perform all new user tasks.
+All new users can perform all new user tasks such as viewing dashboards and charts.
 In addition, administrators can grant and revoke permissions for users and for groups.

 This video shows how you find out the permissions you have, and how to manage permissions for users and groups.